portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

   - explode (true/false) specifies whether arrays and objects should generate separate parameters for each array item or object property.

 - Query Parameters
-  - Query parameters support different style values and WE RECOMMEND:
+  - Query parameters support different style values and the following combination is RECOMMENDED:
     - form – (default) ampersand-separated values, also known as form-style query expansion.
 Corresponds to the {?param_name} URI template.

-- Althoug the default serialization method is *style: form* and *explode: true*, WE RECOMMEND *style: form* and *explode: false*
+- Althoug the default serialization method is *style: form* and *explode: true*, the combination `style: form` and `explode: false` is RECOMMENDED
 - Some exemples:
   - style: form
   - explode: false